lsc-sde/iac-flux-observability-metrics/docs/main.md

 These configurations inform the fluxCD controllers running in your target cluster where to pull the microservice codebase in github along with the specific release branch to use.

-K8TRE's observability metrics service uses prometheus that polls and scraps metrics from infrastructure components and custom resources via the metrics-server and [kube-state-metrics (KSM)](https://github.com/kubernetes/kube-state-metrics) agents.
+The solution's observability metrics service uses prometheus that polls and scraps metrics from infrastructure components and custom resources via the metrics-server and [kube-state-metrics (KSM)](https://github.com/kubernetes/kube-state-metrics) agents.
 These agents listen on the control plane for object state changes and generate relevant metrics that are stored in prometheus.
-The K8TRE metrics service includes modifications to the kube-state-metrics agent to additionally generate metrics related to K8TRE workspace and workspace user binding objects.
+The solution's metrics service includes modifications to the kube-state-metrics agent to additionally generate metrics related to the solutions workspace and workspace user binding objects.
 Current custom metrics provide real-time information on the state of TRE workspaces and users to generate higher order analytics that are provided through Grafana.
 For developers looking to extend metric creation capabilities, more information on how to define "CustomResourceStateMetrics" objects can be found [here](https://github.com/kubernetes/kube-state-metrics/blob/main/docs/metrics/extend/customresourcestate-metrics.md).

 ![Architecture](metrics-arch-design.jpg)